jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 This function creates an RSS feed of all the news articles, and outputs it to the browser.
 If we go to [http://localhost/your_site_name/news/rss](http://localhost/your_site_name/news/rss) we should see our RSS feed.
 When there is more to a URL after a page's base URL, "rss" in this case, SilverStripe will call the function with that name on the controller if it exists.

 Depending on your browser, you should see something like the picture below.
 If your browser doesn't support RSS, you will most likely see the XML output instead.
-For more on RSS, see `[api:RSSFeed]`
+For more on RSS, see `[api:RSSFeed]`.

 ![](_images/tutorial2_rss-feed.jpg)

-Now all we need is to let the user know that our RSS feed exists.
+Now all we need to do is to let the user know that our RSS feed exists.
 Add this function to *ArticleHolder_Controller*:

 	:::php
 	public function init() {